Subject Areas in ER Diagrams & Schema Designs

 You can also write text in the subject area and format it.

-Once the subject area is created in Luna Modeler, you can place database objects such as tables, functions, procedures, as well as additional text or notes, etc., above the subject area.
-The subject area is always placed in the lowest position and does not prevent you from making a selection with the mouse, etc.
+Once the object area is created in Luna Modeler, you can place database objects such as tables, functions, procedures, and additional text or notes, etc., over the subject area (consider it a layered system).
+The subject area is always placed at the lowest layer and does not prevent you from making mouse selections, etc.

 Subject area in ERD